 Mary Noel Lucy Reuter - 2015

-and hygiene, and she began to work at the local level by volunteering to advise the Dental Hygiene Program at UC Blue Ash.
-She continued that service until her death in September 2014.
+- Lobbied in the state house for dentistry and hygiene and began to work at the local level by volunteering to advise the Dental Hygiene Program at UC Blue Ash until her death in 2014.

-An essential ingredient of a happy life is commitment to a cause.
-This Lucy had in abundance.
-Lucy was most happy standing by the dental chair brightening the smiles of others.”
+- “An essential ingredient of a happy life is commitment to a cause.
+This, Lucy had in abundance.
+Lucy was most happy standing by the dental chair brightening the smiles of others,” – Fred Reuter.

 Deborah H. Metz - 2014